A young man wearing a Mears uniform carries copper pipes over his shoulder

 • Squirrels

 If you have an infestation of rats, mice or squirrels we can provide treatment, however if you have only seen a few you will need to arrange the necessary traps.
+We will not attend cases of rats or mice in gardens or other outdoor areas.

 Please note, if you do not follow the advice you are given by us or by the pest control service or are found to have done something to introduce or encourage the pest, you will be charged for the cost of the treatment.